janosch79/fl2k_am_multi_noGUI/README.md

 Improvments:
 Channel adaptation to your personal taste.
 Level adjustments
-Put execution in one script.
+Commit execution into a single script.